arrow_back Back to Blog

 ...

 With the Filter_input.txt file generated by Python and this testbench, the DUT is now ready for simulation with the input vector.
-You can run this simulation through your preferred tool (Vivado, Quartus, GHDL, ...) and obtain the Filter_output.txt file.
-In this example, I used Vivado in "batch" mode, i.e., from the terminal via a TCL file, so I was able to start Vivado's simulator via the subprocess library on the Python side and have it generate Filter_output.txt.
+You can run this simulation on your preferred tool and obtain the Filter_output.txt file (Vivado, Quartus, GHDL, ...).
+In this example, I used Vivado in "batch" mode, that is, from the terminal via a TCL file, so on the Python side I was able to launch Vivado's simulator via the subprocess library and have it create Filter_output.txt.

 We can also read the output as follows: